yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 git status
 ```

-This will output a list of changes made since the last commit.
+This will output a list of changes made since the last commit or, in this case, since the repository was initialized.
 You should see that we've modified our **README.md** file, and that **index.html** is not yet tracked.
 In order to commit this files to our remote repository, we need to stage them first.

 ## Commiting and Pushing Changes